Wollivan/tim-and-joe-adventure/README.md

 I made this change without a branch.... woops.

-joe is better than tim
+joe is not better than tim